calcmogul/controls-engineering-in-frc/README.md

 pip3 install --user frccontrol
 ```

-Examples can be run like follows:
+The scripts can be run like follows:

 ```
-./examples/elevator.py
+./elevator.py
 ```

 Some Linux platforms use tk as a backend for matplotlib, so that may need to be